bitrix24/b24restdocs/api-reference/tasks/stages/task-stages-can-move-task.md

 > Scope: [`task`](../../scopes/permissions.md)
 >
 > Who can execute the method:
-> - any user for stages of My Plan
+> - any user for stages of "My Planner"
-> - any user with access to the group for Kanban stages
+> - any user with access to the group for kanban stages

-The method checks if the current user can move tasks in the specified entity.
+The method checks if the current user can move tasks in the specified object.

 ## Method Parameters